Molecular-Biophysics-Database/mbdb-docs/pages/datamodel/intro.md

 # The data model

-The data model for the (scientific) metadata for each record consist of two parts:
+The data model for the (scientific) metadata for each record consists of two parts:

  1. General parameters